Master of Social Work Frequently Asked Questions

 Note: On occasion, students may be able to complete their field placement in an agency where they are currently employed, although strict guidelines apply.
 Employment-based internships must be approved by both the Field Coordinator and Chair of the Social Work Department.
 Students wishing to pursue a field placement at their place of employment must first complete the Application for Employment-Based Internship.
 Students must show that the field placement meets the following criteria.

 - The placement must offer a new learning experience as compared to the student’s current position.

 - The placement must meet the criteria specified for the level of internship

 A: Students may enter the program in any semester.
 However, in order to complete the traditional program in five semesters, students must enroll in the Fall.
 Advanced Standing students must enroll in Summer in order to complete the program in three semesters.
 Students can complete the program on a part-time basis regardless of start date.
 Upon admission, students must meet with an academic advisor to develop a degree plan.
 For class rotations please refer to our resources section: http://uwf.edu/ceps/departments/social-work/graduate-programs/master-of-social-work-msw/

 Q: Where will the classes be offered?

-A: Classes will be held on the Pensacola Campus.
+A: Classes are offered on the Pensacola Campus and online.

 A: Yes, the program is accredited by the Council on Social Work Education (CSWE).
 The CSWE Commission on Accreditation recently reaffirmed accreditation through 2025.

 Q: Do I need to have a certain undergraduate major to be admitted to the MSW program?